 Better Stack vs Sumo Logic

-Better Stack is far simpler and more affordable than Sumo Logic, but limited to logs and basic uptime.
-Sumo offers more advanced log analytics, SIEM capabilities, and some APM.
-However, both tools fall short of modern full-stack observability, especially around OpenTelemetry support, MELT integration, and smart sampling.
+Better Stack is far simpler and more affordable than Sumo Logic, but lacks Sumo Logic’s massive integration ecosystem and security monitoring capabilities.
 For teams needing broader coverage and compliance options, CubeAPM is the natural upgrade path.

 Conclusion: Choosing the Right Sumo Logic Alternative